 An alternative to shirataki mac and cheese

-If you find that shirataki mac and cheese creates unpleasant symptoms, try this excellent recipe for garlic Parmesan spaghetti squash.
+If you find that shirataki creates unpleasant symptoms, try this excellent recipe for garlic Parmesan spaghetti squash.
 You will still get the cheesy noodle experience, but hopefully without the bloat!

 You can keep leftovers in the fridge, in an airtight container, for up to 5 days.
 Reheat the leftovers gently, in the microwave on 50% power.